opennem/opennem/README.md

 Settings for Visual Studio Code are stored in `.vscode`.
 Code is kept formatted and linted using `pylint`, `black` and `isort` with settings defined in `pyproject.toml`

+## Build Release

+The script `build-release.sh` will tag a new release, build the docker image, tag the git version, push to GitHub and push the latest release to PyPi

 ## Architecture overview

 This project uses [Scrapy](https://scrapy.org/) to obtain data from supported energy markets and [SQLAlchemy](https://www.sqlalchemy.org/) to store data, and [Alembic](https://alembic.sqlalchemy.org/en/latest/) for database migrations.
 Database storage has been tested with sqlite, postgres and mysql.